 There are few things that feel better than getting a good night’s sleep.
 And few things worse than lying in bed with insomnia when we have an early meeting the next day.
-In fact, as we get older, getting deep, restful sleeps begins to take priority over a night out of socializing.
+In fact, as we get older, getting deep, restful nights of sleep begins to take priority over a night out of socializing.

 There’s a good reason for this.
 Not the passive state many people once considered it to be, sleep is now known to be a highly active process during which the day’s events are processed and energy is restored.

 Sleep is an integral factor in living a well-balanced and healthy life— one full of vitality.
 Most studies show that the average human needs between 7 and 9 hours.
 And science is increasingly showing us that sleep deprivation and poor sleeping habits affect both our body’s AND our brain’s ability to function properly.
-You want to function at peak capacity?
-You want your memory to serve you?
+Want to function at peak capacity and your memory to serve you?
 You want your sex life to be full of vitality?
 Then sleep better!
 Below is a list of common sleep problems and ways to fix them and sleep better.
 At Mountain Trek we call these tips “Insomnia Busters” and they are core to the success of the guests at our award-winning health retreat.

 Common Sleep Problems